peter2520/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

-\*\***Are there things that seemed better on paper than acted out?**\*\*
+\*\***Are there things that seemed better on paper than acted out?**\*\* The color showed on the screen show the recycling type of our detected recycling and which recycling bins should the each recycling throw in.
+I think storyboard can showed exactly what I assume the device work, and I can depict how the device behave in much more scenarios.
+On the other hand, it’s hard to act out and show every behavior I assume while some scenarios are hard to build in reality.

-\*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*
+\*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\* The new ideas that occur to me are that I can use different colored lights to indicate the users to help the device to recognize the recycling better.
+A recycling may have different part of recycling, so we might separate them and show the recycling to our device respectively.

 ## Part C. Prototype the device